 This section deals with disciplinary issues regarding misconduct, procedures to deal with misconduct and proposed penalties for such misconduct.
-The Watson Corporate Academy will at all times ensure that a balance is maintained between the rights and obligations of the learners and that of the Academy and the Group.
+The Watson Corporate Academy will at all times ensure that a balance is maintained between the rights and obligations of the learners and that of the Academy and African Global.
 Any form of misconduct will be dealt with in a strict manner however without compromising the basic fundamental rights of the learners of fairness and human dignity.

 A learner shall be guilty of misconduct if he/she deliberately or through negligence:

 - conducts himself/herself in a way which either in fact is or could be prejudicial to the good name of the Watson Corporate Academy, the maintenance of order and discipline at the Watson Corporate Academy or the proper performance of the work of the Academy

 - refuses or fails to carry out a legitimate instruction(s) from a member of the Academic or Administrative staff members

 - persistently fails to attend lectures, perform tasks, submit formative/summative assessments or in any other way perform the duties related to his/her studies

 - infringes any Watson Corporate Academy rule not mentioned refuses to submit to the authority or any legitimate decision of the Board of Directors, the Watson Corporate Academy management, the Academic Board, or any other authoritative body of the academy

 - encourages a fellow-learner to commit any of the above offences, or neglects to discourage such learner from misconduct when such discouragement could reasonably be expected of him/her

 - conducts himself/herself in any other respect in an unbecoming, improper or disgraceful way on premises or elsewhere

 - conducts unaccepted plagiarism in gathering research for assignment purposes and apply such plagiarism as own work